 Union Oyster House, Boston

-When the Union Oyster House first opened its doors as the Atwood & Bacon Oyster House in 1826, the building was already more than 100 years old.
-It was likely built in 1704 and first occupied by Hopestill Capen's dress goods business.
+When the Union Oyster House first opened its doors as the Atwood & Bacon Oyster House in 1826, the building already had 100 years on it.
+Likely built in 1704, Hopestill Capen’s dress goods business first occupied it.
 In 1771, Isaiah Thomas published The Massachusetts Spy from the second floor.
 (Thomas later decamped to Worcester during the Siege of Boston).

 Presidential wannabes and an exiled French king patronized the Union Oyster House.

 Daniel Webster used to consume six plates of oysters and a tumbler of brandy for lunch at the oyster house, and Sen. John F. Kennedy liked to read his Sunday paper there.
 The French king Louise Philippe lived in exile on the second floor in 1796.